A different country or cultural theme is presented each week. Please visit the link below to view different theme days:

 BAFoGs and Learning Agreements are being accepted now.
-If you need instructions on how to complete these documents, please visit the ALI office or the Semester at SDSU Advising Desk on the 2nd Floor of the ESC Building.
+If you need instructions on how to complete these documents, please visit the ALI office or the Semester at SDSU Office on the 2nd Floor of the ESC Building.

 Please submit these documents to the front desk in the ALI office.
-If you submitted these documents by 4:30pm Tuesday, September 16th, they may be picked up in the ALI office on September 26th.
-Any documents submitted after September 16th may be picked up in the ALI Office after two weeks from the date of submission.
+Documents may be picked up in the ALI Office after two weeks from the date of submission.

 Bicycle & Skateboard Policy